top of page

 There are "specific, individualized medical 🏥 conditions" that may benefit from a ketogenic diet.
 See the link above.

-For some, it may act as a "jump-start" to weight loss.
-It will dramatically and rapidly eliminate from your diet any processed carbs and sugars.
-You will lose weight in the short-term.
+For some, it may be a "jump-start" to weight loss.
+It will dramatically and rapidly eliminate processed carbs and sugars from your diet.
+You will lose weight in the short term.
 That is true.
 Thus, the Keto diet "tied for third place" for the "best 'fast' weight loss diet."

 What about the "Best Fast Weight-Loss Diets"?

 I am not going to spend time here.
-I am not a fan of "get rich quick" schemes or "snake oil."
+I do not like "get rich quick" schemes or "snake oil."
 The same applies to health and nutrition.

-The most effective diets for "fast" weight loss are very restrictive and cannot be maintained.
-Even if they were maintainable, they are not compatible with a healthy, long-term, sustainable lifestyle.
+The most effective diets for "fast" weight loss are restrictive and cannot be maintained.
+Even if they were maintainable, they are incompatible with a healthy, long-term, sustainable lifestyle.

 ⛔️ Any restrictive diet obviously should be under the guidance of a medical professional—especially if there are medical comorbidities or medications taken for a condition such as diabetes.